TheWickedLabs/PYB/README.md

 # PYB
-Every module for changing boot graphics that i could find did absolutely nothing when installed with the exception of liveboot which replaces the system bootanimation loader.
-I'm at not sure if that is a Pixel issue or an Android issue however.
+Every module for changing boot graphics thatI could find did absolutely nothing when installed with the exception of liveboot which replaces the system boot animation loader.
+I'm honestly not sure if that is a Pixel issue or an Android issue however, I don't have any other phones to test on.

-If modules to customize your boot graphics have had no effrct perhaps this will solve your problems.
-If you know what you're doing you could just break this apart and use it as a template but if not don't worry, I plan on releasing a scripted builder within the next week or two.
+If modules to customize your boot graphics have had no effect, perhaps this will solve your problems.

 -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-==-=-=-=-=